SC-100 Study Guide: Microsoft Cybersecurity Architect

 The exam is available on April 7, 2022, in the Beta phase at the time of this writing.
 Beta exams are not scored immediately because Microsoft is gathering data on the quality of the questions and the exam.
 The SC-100 exam is out of beta and is now generally available.

-Updated on 05/05/2022 – How many questions on SC 100?
+Updated on 05/05/2022 How many questions on SC 100?

 In this exam, I got around 48 questions in total with 2 case studies, 2 sections with Yes/No answers, and no lab questions since it’s an architect and design level exam.
 The total time for this exam is 120 minutes (2 hours).
-The exam is long, you need to manage your time and prepare very well.
+The exam is long, so you need to manage your time and prepare very well.
 The questions do pretty much match the list of skills measured below.

 Exam Target Audience